 Opportunities for professional growth include a broad variety of administrative rotations geared toward experience in clinical, non-clinical, operational, and strategic management training and initiatives within UT Southwestern Health System.
-Fellows also participate in campus visits to MD Anderson Cancer Center and UT Medical Branch in Galveston, both health components of the UT System.
 The Administrative Fellowship spans 18 months.
 Additional placement after completion of the fellowship program is dependent on the fellow’s performance and the availability of positions within the organization.

 See our application requirements page for details regarding the fellow selection process.

 The UT Southwestern Administrative Fellowship prepares recent graduates and early careerists for essential management and leadership roles within the health care industry.
 The format of the program allows fellows to gain direct experience and knowledge, as well as strengthen essential administrative skills.
 As a UT Southwestern Administrative Fellow, you will:

 - Learn about and work within the major service lines of an academic medical center

 - Attain proficiencies in negotiation, analytical, and quantitative skills

 - Gain and develop knowledge of organizational dynamics from working with managers at various levels of the health care system